Separate the wheat from the chaff

 If an EB-5 investment was like a stock market investment, you would be able to do your market research and easily find out enough information about the stock that you are planning to invest in.
 There are enough market research reports that have detailed analysis with buy/sell/hold ratings on the stock.
 The company has to file quarterly financial reports which outline the revenue, EBITDA & profitability numbers in black and white.

-But an EB-5 project is not a publicly traded company nor has anything to disclose by way of past financials as it is a new project.
+But an EB-5 Regional center or project is not a publicly traded company nor has anything to disclose by way of past financials as it is a new project.
 The only information available to you is the fancy marketing material given to you by the regional center.
 Any other information is not easily forthcoming. unless an advisor like myself meets with the project developers repeatedly and spends months interviewing and reviewing the project documents and progress of the project.
 There is simply no other way to measure the promises made by an EB-5 project.
 The EB-5 industry is not well regulated like the stock market or publicly traded companies.
 There has been some action from the SEC recently to cut down fraud and the opaque nature of the regional centers.
 But regulation is still in a nascent stage of formulation.
 USCIS does not interfere with the Financial due diligence of an EB-5 project.
 Immigration lawyers are not trained to give advice on the fundamentals of an EB-5 project.